crossplane/crossplane/docs/stacks-guide-gcp.md

 corresponding Crossplane managed resources.
 These resources are cluster scoped, so don't belong to a specific namespace.
 This network configuration enables resources in WordPress stack to communicate securely.
 In this guide, we will use the [sample GCP network configuration] in Crossplane repository.
+You can read more [here][crossplane-gcp-networking-docs] about network secure connectivity configurations in Crossplane.

 ### TL;DR